Automaat/personal-user-manual/README.md

 - I value people that can change their mind when data is clearly against them
 - I believe that all people are equal, and I can't stand when someone isn't treating me seriously

-## Gallup CliftonStrengths TOP talents
+## Gallup CliftonStrengths top talents
 1. Learner
 2. Achiever
 3. Ideation